 Spend ‘Til the End by Laurence J. Kotlikoff and Scott Burns

 Getting Social Security benefits at the right time can really help.
-The book also says picking the right job, house, and saving plans is key to a happy retirement.
+The book also says picking the right job, house, and savings plans is key to a happy retirement.
 These choices are big parts of a good money plan for when you’re older.

 The authors also talk about smart ways to invest for your future.
 They say it’s okay for young people to borrow to live better now.
 They suggest safe ways to invest like TIPs and annuities to lower risks.
 They warn against putting too much money in stocks.
 For example, a man lost most of his $500,000 during three tough years in the stock market.